-In addition to coursework, the selected teacher(s), will leave his/her current assignment, and successfully complete a full-year internship at Northglade Montessori under the supervision of an AMS credentialed teacher on staff.
+In addition to coursework, the selected teacher(s) will leave his/her current assignment, and successfully complete a full-year internship at Northglade Montessori under the supervision of an AMS credentialed teacher on staff.

-In order to attract and retain internal candidates, the District will acknowledge the completion of the AMS credential as the equivalent of a Master's degree.
-Such acknowledgement will include a move on the salary schedule to the next lane (BA \rightarrow MA MA +30 \rightarrow Ph.D) The placement on the appropriate salary schedule will begin the first work day after the credential is granted and go forward indefinitely.
-If a KEA bargaining unit employees has or earns a Master's degree after receiving the AMS credential and Master's pay, the teacher will move to the Master's +30 Schedule for pay.
-This lane advancement shall also apply to an employee with AMS credential at hire.
+In order to attract and retain internal candidates, the District will acknowledge the completion of the AMS credential as the equivalent of a Masters' Degree.
+Such acknowledgement will include an advancement on the salary schedule to the next lane (BA→MA MA +30→Ph.D).
+The placement on the appropriate salary schedule will begin the first work day after the credential is granted and go forward indefinitely.
+If a KEA bargaining unit employees has or earns a Masters' Degree after receiving the AMS credential and Masters' Degree pay, the teacher will move to the Masters' +30 Schedule for pay.
+This lane advancement shall also apply to an employee with AMS credential at the time of hire.
 Placement in that lane continues provided the employee remains in the Montessori assignment.